2023 Virginia's 4th congressional district special election: Analysis

 Despite already being regarded as a safe seat, McClellan still managed to widen the margin from the previous election in the district, winning with the largest percentage of votes in any federal election in the state since 2020 and the largest of any special election since 1946.
-Being a special election in an off year that comes with turnout downturn, McClellan won about three quarters of the total vote, whilst Benjamin slid to just a quarter of the vote, losing for the third time in a row.
+Being a special election in an off year that comes with turnout downturn, McClellan won about three quarters of the total vote, while Benjamin slid to just a quarter of the vote, losing for the third time in a row.
 McClellan swept every county in the district except for Colonial Heights City and Prince George County.

 After winning the special election, McClellan was sworn in on March 7, 2023, becoming the first black congresswoman from the Commonwealth of Virginia.